brianblakely/slapstick-english-translation/docs/technical-notes.md

 ## Text relocation

 Most translated strings no longer fit their original slots.
-The builder reclaims the bytes after each four-byte entry stub, packs strings into suitable same-bank gaps when possible, and otherwise places them in the upper half of each expanded HiROM file bank beginning at file offset `0x188000`.
+The builder reclaims the bytes after each redirect stub and its continuation byte, packs strings into suitable same-bank gaps when possible, and otherwise places them in the upper half of each expanded HiROM file bank beginning at file offset `0x188000`.

 Expanded text is addressed through banks `$98`-`$9F`, not their full-ROM `$D8`-`$DF` mirrors.
 The dialogue and console handlers use absolute low-bank